-

 Sanibel Causeway Emergency Restoration: Crews have moved traffic to the permanent lanes on the Sanibel Causeway.
 The causeway islands surrounding the temporary roadway are an active work zone and are currently closed for public access, including from the water.

-The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.East of the Toll Plaza:
+The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.West of the Toll Plaza:

-During the nighttime/overnight hours of 7 p.m. to 6 a.m., motorists should expect one lane of travel with a flagging operation for the contractor to complete final paving of the roadway.
-This work is anticipated to be complete by early March.
+During the nighttime/overnight hours from 7 p.m. to 6 a.m. motorists should expect one lane of travel with a flagging operation for crews to work on bridge approaches and painting the concrete traffic railings approaching all bridge sites.

 Motorists are urged to use caution and obey the 20 MPH speed limit.
 Construction vehicles and equipment continue to enter/exit the travel lanes throughout the project.